 DNS server not responding is a common error that people encounter while networking or browsing.
 There are a number of solutions to this issue.
 In this article, we will be going through a few solutions that you can follow to resolve this error quickly.
 We will also discuss what exactly it means by "DNS server not responding."
+Whether you are browsing on your home PC or configuring a remote cloud environment like a Windows VPS server, fixing name resolution drops is vital for a seamless internet connection.

-What is the DNS server not responding issue?
+๐ What is the DNS server not responding issue?

 'DNS server not responding' or 'Your computer appears to be correctly configured, but the device or resource (DNS server) is not responding' is a common error you encounter while accessing a resource on a browser.
 This error can be generated due to various reasons that we will discuss.
 Fortunately, this issue can usually be resolved in a few simple steps.
+When this occurs, your browser fails to match a human-readable domain name with its unique numerical identifiers, making website access impossible.
+To understand this deep link between domain records and active system protocols, learning what is a domain name can shed light on how machines map internet routes.

 This error is a common problem on many Windows computers.
 If you encounter this issue on your machine, you will be unable to access a resource on the internet.
+This issue effectively isolates your local device from web-based services, disrupting standard web operations, software downloads, or internal infrastructure dependencies.

 Your DNS server might be unavailable error is frequently encountered in Windows 7, Windows 8, 8.1, and Windows 10.
 It has to do with your computer's network configuration.
+Sometimes, it stems from corrupt local caching data, outdated settings, or upstream failures originating from your network provider.

-Methods to resolve the DNS server unavailable error
+๐ ๏ธ Methods to resolve the DNS server unavailable error

-Switch browser
+๐ Switch browser or Clear Cache

 Switching browsers is a popular way to resolve this error.
 For instance, if you're using Chrome, try "Firefox" or "Brave".
 Another browser-related solution is to update or uninstall and then reinstall your working browser.
 The steps outlined above are likely to resolve the issue.
 If this solution does not work, we have more options for dealing with this error.
+Additionally, corrupted browsing histories can cause matching issues, so you can easily learn how to clear cache from browsers to eliminate bad local configurations before attempting deep system adjustments.

-Safe mode
+๐ป Safe mode

 Rebooting the machine in safe mode (especially in Windows) can be another solution to this problem.
 Here, you restart your machine such that it enters the safe mode that requires minimal resources and only launches necessary processes.